Dan Petrescu: International

 Petrescu registered 95 caps for the senior Romania national team.
 He made his debut in 1989 and played at four major tournaments: the 1994 World Cup, UEFA Euro 1996, the 1998 World Cup (where the entire Romania squad famously dyed their hair blonde after losing a bet with head coach Anghel Iordănescu), and Euro 2000.

 Petrescu missed the 1990 World Cup due to injury.
 In 1994, Petrescu played in his first World Cup, held in the United States.
 He scored the only goal in a win against the United States which saw Romania qualify for the second round as group winners.
 They were then handed a difficult game against Argentina which they managed to win, only to lose to Sweden on penalties in the quarter-finals, with Petrescu one of two Romanians to miss his spot-kick.
 The miss still haunts him today.
 "It will probably stay with me for the rest of my life", he said.
 After the World Cup, he flew to Saint Thomas and spent two weeks in the Caribbean region.

 Euro 1996 was a disappointment for Romania, as they lost all three group matches and only managed to score one goal.

 At the 1998 World Cup in France, Petrescu raced past his Chelsea teammate Graeme Le Saux and scored the winning goal against England, which effectively won them the group and ensured they would not have to face Argentina in the second round.
 He became the second Romanian player to score in two different World Cups after Ștefan Dobay.
-The Romanians, however, lost their second round match to Croatia, 1–0.
+The Romanians, however, lost their second round match to Croatia, 1–0, with the only goal coming from a penalty kick.

 Petrescu was an important piece of the Romanian team at Euro 2000, where they survived a group with Portugal, Germany and England.
 A new victory over the English team was decisive to qualify for quarter-finals.
 Romania won all the matches where Petrescu scored.